Official State of Iowa Website Here is how you know

 Channel Catfish - Good: Catfish anglers have been catching a few channel cats this week on crawlers.

-Largemouth Bass - Fair: Fish in upper portions of backwaters away from current.
+Largemouth Bass - Good: Cast frog baits along weed edges in upper portions of backwaters

-Smallmouth Bass - Excellent: Smallmouth are biting in areas with moderate current.
+Smallmouth Bass - Good: Smallmouth are biting in areas with moderate current.
 Cast spinners and crankbaits along main channel rock shorelines or at the spillway.

 Freshwater Drum - Good: Fish a piece of crawler off the bottom along main channel and side channel current.

-White Bass - Fair: Throw inline spinners along current breaks for white bass action.
+White Bass - Good: Throw inline spinners along current breaks for white bass action.
+Watch for schools of minnows jumping as white bass are feeding.

 Download Printable River Map